Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 >2) What types of (generic) bifurcations can arise from the perturbation p(x)?

-We are actively working to characterize codimension-1 bifurcations for a ring attractor and believe that a simple, polynomial normal form can be derived for this purpose.
+We are working to characterize codimension-1 bifurcations for a ring attractor and believe a simple polynomial normal form can be derived.

-However, the general problem remains an open one.
-For a continuous attractor of dimension $n$, the bifurcation is potentially of codimension $n$.
-The characterization of bifurcations with codimension $n > 2$ is an open problem.
+Characterizing bifurcations with codimension $n > 2$ is still an open problem.
-Our approach aims to balance the specificity of a detailed bifurcation analysis with generality.

-We characterize exhaustively possible perturbations for a ring attractor.
-Any perturbations that are at most an epsilon distance from the original ring attractor (in $C^1$ topology) will either result in no bifurcation, a limit cycle, or a slow manifold with fixed points.
+We exhaustively characterize possible perturbations for a ring attractor.
+Perturbations in the neighbourhood of a ring attractor (in $C^1$ topology) will result in no bifurcation, a limit cycle, or a ring slow manifold with fixed points.
+We propose that in many cases the specific bifurcation in fact is irrelevant, instead, what is imporant is that the continuous attractor persists as an invariant manifold.

-Instead of specifying the topology of the dynamics within the slow manifold, we provide a geometric statement.
-We demonstrate that the persistence of an invariant manifold can lead to fruitful analyses, even without explicit knowledge of the bifurcation.
-This approach allows us to derive generalization bounds and other insights.

->Likewise, the functions h and g are also not clear enough.
-It is unclear how one can obtain/choose the functions h and g such that the two systems defined by Eq.
-(2) and Eqs.
-(3) & (4) are equivalent.
+>Likewise, the functions h and g are also not clear enough. [...]

 Obtaining the functions \( h \) and \( g \) is problem-specific and cannot be provided in a closed form for general invariant manifolds.
 The essence of Theorem 1 can be restated as follows: **if** the function \( f \) has a normally hyperbolic invariant manifold, **then** there exist vector fields \( h \) and \( g \) that satisfy the conditions for equivalence between the systems defined by Eq.
 (2) and Eqs.
 (3) & (4).